 I know this was a bit long, but listen, if I am going to teach you how to use a Dyson V11 stick vacuum, I am going to teach you the RIGHT way to use it.
 And now that you know what you know, I can assure you that you’ll use it to its maximum capacity and get much more utility and enjoyment out of it.
 And that’s saying a lot from someone who hates to vacuum!

-Again, a special thanks to Dyson Canada for entrusting me with this task and sponsoring this post.
+Again, a special thanks to Dyson Canada for partnering with us on this article.
 If you want to learn more about the vacuum you can visit Dyson Canada.